 Ready to Apply?

 The Fellows application is due January 15.
 Students may apply for up to two Fellows programs.
 Students with substantial and broad leadership experiences in their high school and/or communities are competitive candidates for Elon’s Fellows programs.
 Students should have a GPA of 3.8 or higher.
-Twenty Engineering Fellows will be selected in each first-year class.
+Twenty-five Engineering Fellows will be selected in each first-year class.